 1. Do you have Multifamily Fund programs or just Single Family?

 It depends on the fund.
 Some funds allow you to exit early, while others do not.
-Make sure that you read all documents, including the section on the “exit strategy” before you join a fund.
+Make sure you read all documents, including the section on the “exit strategy,” before joining a fund.

 3. Do funds have SEC oversight like a mutual fund?